-Important Elevation and Slope Relationships of Eddy or Backwater Basins
+Important Elevation and Slope Relationships within Eddy or Backwater Basins

 The following is based on tip 9 (Three Key Elevation Relationships of Water-Harvesting Earthworks) from chapter one of Rainwater Harvesting for Drylands and Beyond, Volume 2, by Brad Lancaster.